This article was last updated by on

 Lily of the Valley is a fast-growing perennial herb that resides in the cool areas of the northern hemisphere.

-Flowers are sweet to the nose and perfect for inviting bees into your garden in spring, but they are not tasteful as they are poisonous.
+Flowers are sweet and perfect for inviting bees into your garden all year round, but they are poisonous.

 Green, smooth, and spatulate leaves arise from the center of the clusters present below the flowering stalk.

-Snowdrops are tough, frost-tolerant herbaceous, zone 3 to 8 perennials whose flowers indicate the first sign of spring when they bloom.
+Snowdrops are tough, frost-tolerant herbaceous plants whose flowers indicate the first sign of spring when they bloom.

-When in season, the plant grows 8 to 15 centimeters tall and gracefully atop white bell-shaped, drooping pendant-like flowers.
+When in season, the plant grows 8-15 cm tall and gracefully atop white bell-shaped flowers which hang from tall flowering stems.

-Each Snowdrop plant bears two or three strap-shaped leaves that arise from the base of the plant.
+Each Snowdrop plant bears 2-3 strappy leaves arising from the base of the plant.

-They are hardy and require less care in winter.
+They are zone 3-8 perennials that are hardy and require less care in winter.

 There are around 20 species of Snowdrops, and some feature flowers with a yellow or green tinge.

-Contrary to other herbaceous plants, Bluebills are unique as it is a vining plant that prospers from zone 5 to 9.
+Unlike other herbaceous plants, Bluebills are unique as it is a vining plant.

-The flowers are purple, but the tips of the petals are creamy and curve outwards, arranging themselves in pitcher shape with a narrow top and broad base.
+These plants take purple bell-shaped flowers on a vine, but the tips of the recurved petals are creamy, arranging themselves in the shape of a pitcher with a narrow top and broad base.

-Bluebill’s leaves are compound, consisting of 2 to 8 ovate or lanceolate leaflets.
-This makes Bluebills adorable for any kind of garden décor.
+Bluebill’s leaves are compound, consisting of 2-8 ovate or lanceolate leaflets, making them adorable for any garden.

-Moreover, people often use the plant’s vining habit (a length of 3 to 4 meters) to decorate garden walls and rock gardens.
+Moreover, people often employ the vining habit of the plant (10-13 feet) to decorate garden walls and rock gardens.

-The leaves of Angel’s Trumpet are large, broad, and ovate to elliptical, which has somewhat a leathery shine and undulated margins in some varieties.
+The leaves of Angel’s Trumpet are large, broad, and ovate to elliptical, having leathery shine and undulated margins in some varieties.

 Despite its rarity, it is a perennial plant that can always return yearly if you can get your hands on just one plant.

-This plant comprises only seven species and is sadly extinct in the wild.
+This plant comprises only 7 species and is sadly extinct in the wild.

-Coral Bells (aka alumroots) receive their name due to pinkish-red flowers resembling corals peeking from the ground from late spring to early summer.
+Coral Bells receive their name due to white to pinkish-red bell-shaped flowers on tall flowering stems rising from the ground from late spring to early summer.

-In the blooming season, the flower spikes of the plant reach 1 to 3 feet tall, while the rest is just 6 to 16 inches high.
+In the blooming season, the flowering spikes of the plant reach 1-3 feet tall, while the rest is just 6-16 inches high.

-Besides, Coral Bell flowers’ vibrant yellow, purple, red, and green colors can be some favorites for attracting pollinators to your gardens.
+Besides, Coral Bell’s vibrant yellow, purple, pink, and green flowers can attract pollinators to your gardens.

 10. Fuchsia